Matthew Paris: Paris as a historian

-Naturalists have praised his descriptions of the English wildlife of his time, brief though they are: in particular his valuable description of the first irruption into England in 1254 of the common crossbill.
+Naturalists have praised his descriptions of the English wildlife of his time, despite their often being brief; in particular his valuable description of the first recorded irruption of common crossbills into England in 1254.

 Paris as cartographer

 Outstanding among his other maps were (four versions of) a pilgrim itinerary charting the route from London to Rome in graphic form.
 A sequence of pictures of towns on the route marked the terminus of each day's travel, enabling the viewer to envisage and follow the whole journey rather like a comic strip – an achievement unprecedented elsewhere in the medieval world.